Decision-maker contact

 Each day Ireland’s seas remain unprotected, the health of marine ecosystems — along with the coastal communities and wildlife that rely on them — face increasing threats.

-Currently, Ireland has designated less than 10% of its seas as MPAs, but the lack of adequate monitoring and management means these areas are “paper parks” — protected only on paper · Nick Masset
+Currently, Ireland has designated less than 10% of its seas as marine protected areas, but the lack of adequate monitoring and management means these areas are “paper parks” — protected only on paper · Nick Masset

 A 2023 Irish survey found that 98% of people agreed on the importance of protecting the marine environment and establishing more marine protected areas (MPAs).
 Two-thirds of those surveyed believed that “a lack of political will” was what’s standing in the way.